853 Classified Grievance or Complaint

 This grievance and complaint policy is available to classified employees.
 Classified employees means employees who are neither faculty nor executive, administrative/ professional staff.
 Probationary employees in this classification are also included in this definition.
 Student workers, graduate assistants, adjunct faculty, and temporary workers are not included in the definition of classified employees for purposes of this policy.

 2. Personnel actions such as performance evaluations, rates of pay, position re-classifications, or position terminations due to reduction in force do not fall under the definition of grievance or complaint.
+Employees may follow the procedure outlined in Policy 810 Performance Evaluations to rebut a performance evaluation.

 C. Employment Concerns Subject to Review as a Grievance